ElektraInitiative/libelektra/doc/dev/architecture.md

   a label which was introduced before.
 This configuration does not create a new plugin.

-`kdb mount` already implements the generation of these names as described above.
+`kdb mount` implements the generation of these names as described above.

 ### Changing Mount Point Configuration